25 natural ways to boost your immune system

 Failure to get sufficient sleep increases the likelihood of illness and weakens the body’s ability to recover (deprivation can reduce the circulation of white blood cells), according to the Mayo Clinic.
 Get the recommended amount (seven to 10 hours) to keep your immune system in top shape to fight infection.

 Chronic stress produces a similar detrimental effect as sleep deprivation.
 While reducing and managing it may be particularly difficult right now, focusing on its reduction with the same emphasis as diet and sleep is important to avoid suppressing your immune response.
 Utilize key tools like exercise and deep-breathing.

-This natural immune-boosting method is only for those self-quarantining with romantic partners (not a recommendation to find new partners).
-By having sex, you can both improve your enjoyment of each other’s company (i.e. have fun, exercise, reduce stress) and support your overall health.
+This natural immune-boosting method can improve your enjoyment of your romantic partner (e.g. have fun, exercise, reduce stress) and support your overall health.
 WebMD mentions its effects on producing an antibody and lowering blood pressure and heart attack risk.

 Probiotics play an important role in balancing the gut biome and bacteria.
 Among their several health benefits (digestion, allergy reduction, heart health), these bacteria can support immune health.
 They appear naturally in sources like fermented dairy (yogurt) and food (kimchi, sourdough bread).